-Earthjustice reports contributions of cash and other assets, including unconditional promises to give, are recorded as unrestricted, temporarily restricted, or permanently restricted support depending on the existence and/or nature of any donor restrictions.
+Contributions of cash and other assets, including unconditional promises to give, are recorded as unrestricted, temporarily restricted, or permanently restricted support depending on the existence and/or nature of any donor restrictions.
 When a donor restriction expires, either through the passage of a stipulated time period or the purpose being completed, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statements of activities as satisfaction of program/time restrictions.
 Revenue from contractual foundation grants is recorded as a temporarily restricted contribution upon contract ratification.

 Such grants normally have outlined expenditures that Earthjustice will incur upon collection of the receivable, however, the contributions are not considered conditional based on the occurrence of such costs.
 Contributions receivable with payment terms in excess of one year are subject to discounting using a rate of 3.5%.
+One multi-year pledge of \$4.8 million is subject to discounting using a rate of 12%.
 Conditional promises to give are excluded from revenue and support until the conditions are substantially met.
-As of June 30, 2016 and 2015, there were no conditional promises to give outstanding.
+As of June 30, 2017 and 2016, there were no conditional promises to give outstanding.